silicon-vlsi/silicon-vlsi.github.io/wiki/wiki-sys-admin.md

      - _X Server_: defines an abstract interface to the system's bitmapped displays and input devices.
 It understands only basic drawing primitives over a network API which allows it to run on computers which are seprate from the client and, support variety of window managers and widgets.
      - _Window Manager_: which allows users to move, resize, minimize and maximize windows and allows use virtual desktops as well.
    - **Display Manger** presents the user with a graphical login screen which is not necessary and some users prefer to start X from the console or from their **.login** script by running **startx** which is a wrapper for **xinit** that starts the X server. **xdm** (X display manager) is the original DM but **gmd** (GNOME) and **kdm** (KDE) are the most popular ones now.
 Configuration files for **xdm, gdm** or **kdm** are in **/etc/X11**.
 The display manager's final duty is to execute **Xsession**, a shell script to setup desktop environment which is often found in **/etc/X11/{xdm,gdm,kdm}**.
 The **Xsession** also executes the user's personal **~/.xession**.
 All the commands are run in the background except the _last one_ which is the _Window Manager_.
 Once you exit the WM the DM logs the user out and the session ends.

+   - To **run an X application**, clients must be told what display to connect to and what screen to inhabit on that display.
+Once connected, the clients must **authenticate** themselves to the X server.
+Note the X's intrinsic security is weak so most of the time it's tunneled securely eg. use SSH for X connection.

+   - The X applications consults **DISPLAY** environment variable to find out where to display themselves.
+For example: ```export DISPLAY=servername.domain.com:10.2``` points X application at the machine `servername.domain.com`, display `10 and, screen `2`.

+   - For **client authentication**, the X display manager generates a large random number, called a _cookie_, early in the login process.
+The cookie for the server is written to the **~/.Xuthority**.
+Users can run the `xauth` command to view existing cookies and new ones.
+For example, if you get an error to open display on the client side ```client$ xprogram -display server:0```, probably the client doesn't have the _auth cookie_.
+On the server, you can run ```server$ xauth list``` to list all the cookies for each interface (ethernet, local, unix domain).
+The easiest way to add the cookie to the client is adding the cookie using **xauth** (when not using SSH, which negotiates the cookie autmatically for you): ````client$ xuath add server:0 MIT-MAGIC-COOKIE-1 <cookieFromServer>```.